super-era/basic-calculator/README.md

 > dotnet run

-to initialise the project, and follow the prompts to use the course coordination program.
+to initialise the project, and follow the prompts to use this calculator.

 ## Concepts this project uses
 - Console.WriteLine()